qzhang503/proteoQ/vignettes/README.md

 peptide and protein data, respectively.

 While `MDS` approximates Euclidean distances at a low dimensional space.
-Sometime it may be useful to have an accurate view of the distance matrix.
+Sometimes it may be useful to have an accurate view of the distance matrix.
 Functions `pepEucDist` and `prnEucDist` plot the heat maps of Euclidean distance matrix for peptides and proteins, respectively.
 They are wrappers of